RILAB/rilab.github.io/markdown/rehab.md

 ##R.E.H.A.B.

 Science and beer on a Friday afternoon seem to make a good combination.
 Nobody presents or defends the papers.
 We assume everyone has read the paper and jump right in to discussion without introduction.
 This allows for a very informal discussion, and with beer involved even the worst papers are much more manageable.
-Anybody is welcome to [suggest a paper](mailto:rossibarra@ucdavis.edu), but your initials will be stuck up with it for eternity.
+Anyone is welcome to come and anyone can [suggest a paper](mailto:rossibarra@ucdavis.edu).
 There is no email list; articles are posted below along with the date.

 We meet Fridays at [de Vere's Irish Pub](http://daviswiki.org/de_Vere%27s_Irish_Pub) at about 4:15 (on rare occasions when the pub is closed we improvise; email or call to find out the location).
 Sometimes we're done at 5 and sometimes not until 6, depending on the paper and the crowd and interest and amount of beer being consumed.

-We now also blog our thoughts on the papers we read.
-One or more of the people present usually volunteers to write down some of the discussion of each paper.
-Our hope is that this is useful to authors in clarifying papers when possible (pre-publicationa) or to others in considering the potential caveats or points of greatest interest (post-publication).
+From time to time we also blog our thoughts on the papers we read.
+One or more of the people present volunteers to write down some of the discussion of each paper.
+Our hope is that this is useful to authors in clarifying papers when possible (pre-publication) or to others in considering the potential caveats or points of greatest interest (post-publication).
 Comments on the blog posts are welcome -- please [email](mailto:rossibarra@ucdavis.edu) them along.

 Below are papers for Oct.
 2013 and onward.
 For 2008-2013 papers see [here](old_rehab.html).

+We're proud of the fact that a number of journal clubs have now been modelled on R.E.H.A.B., including [EvolFri](http://evolfri.blogspot.com/), [C.A.M.P.](http://www.public.iastate.edu/~mhufford/HuffordLab/camp/camp.html), and [E.H.R.A.B.](http://instagram.com/p/rpHARuKJ7n/).

 And no, I won't tell you what R.E.H.A.B. stands for, so don't ask.